conradojuliosisnero/app-list-task/README.md

 # app-list-task
-This to-do list app is made with HTML, CSS, and native JS, applying and practicing a bit of DOM manipulation.

-includes a clock 🕧 and a list section too 📓 of completed tasks to keep track of your activities 🖋️
+This to-do list app is made with native HTML, CSS, and JS, applying and practicing a bit of DOM manipulation. includes a clock 🕧 and also a list section 📓 of completed tasks to keep track of your activities 🖋️. with saving in localStorage

  ➡️   https://conradojuliosisnero.github.io/app-list-task/